The foundations of $(2n,k)$-manifolds: The complex manifold of complete flags

-Note that the orbits 1. form the main stratum and they are parametrized by $c\in \C -\{0,1\}$.
+Note that the orbits given by (1) form the main stratum and they are parametrized by $c\in \C \setminus \{0,1\}$.
 All other strata consist of one orbit.
-Since the main stratum is everywhere dense in $F_{3}$ all other orbits can be parametrized using this parametrization of the main stratum.
+Since the main stratum is an everywhere dense set in $F_{3}$, it follows that all other orbits can be parametrized using this parametrization of the main stratum.